Requirements

 A minor in Art History consists of six courses in that discipline.
 It is possible to major in Art and minor in Art History, or vice versa.
 Minors who are not majors in either Art or Art History may take one course in the other discipline for credit toward the minor, with approval of the Director of Undergraduate Studies.
 For Art History minors, at least four courses must be taken within the department.

-Most Art History minors take the two Introduction to Art History courses (ARTH 1000 or 2000) and three or more courses beyond the introductory level.
-At least one of these should be on art mainly before 1600 and one on art mainly after 1600, so that the Art History minor represents a reasonable range of historical periods and styles.
-We aim for students to gain broad knowledge in art history, and encourage students to construct a minor that explores beyond a limited portion of art history.
+Most Art History minors take 2-3 distribution-level courses (those designated as ARTH 1000 or 2000) and three or more courses beyond the introductory level.
+At least one of these courses should be on art mainly before 1600 and one on art mainly after 1600, so that the Art History minor represents a reasonable range of historical periods and styles.
+We aim for students to gain broad knowledge in art history, and encourage you to construct a minor that explores beyond a limited portion of art history.
 With permission from the Director of Undergraduate Studies, one of the elective courses may be a studio art course taught within the Department of Art and Art History.

 No more than two courses taken outside the Department of Art and Art History (for example cross-listed courses, study abroad courses, and transferred credits) may count toward the minor in Art History.